- What is Tactical Asset Allocation (TAA)?

 A member’s model portfolio is like any other portfolio, but rather than selecting assets to trade, the member selects individual strategies and how much to allocate to each.
 Members can backtest how the model portfolio would have performed historically, and then follow the portfolio in near real-time.

 When following their model portfolio, members see the weighted asset allocation of the underlying individual strategies.

 For example, consider a portfolio with just two strategies: half of the portfolio is allocated to Strategy A and half to Strategy B. If today Strategy A is 100% long SPY (S&P 500), and Strategy B is 100% in cash, the model portfolio would call for 50% SPY and 50% cash.

 This is an extremely oversimplified example.
 Imagine a more realistic scenario, with a portfolio of 10 or 20 individual strategies, each trading a diverse array of assets.
 Keeping track of all those disparate strategies and diverse assets without the benefit of a tool like ours, would be unmanageable.

 Note: Custom model portfolios are only available to paid members.
 Free members are provided with sample model portfolios.

 Why are your results different than I’ve seen elsewhere?

 - When simulating historical asset data (read more), we only use indices or other data sources that are closely related to a large, liquid ETF trading today.
 Developers will often use data from French, Ibbotson, etc., and while those data sources have value in terms of strategy development, they often do not translate in to large, liquid ETFs that can be traded in the real-world today.
-We discuss this issue further on our blog: The Perils of Backtesting with Unrealistic Data
+We discuss further on our blog: The Perils of Backtesting with Unrealistic Data